Teplizumab: History

+Society and culture

+Legal status

+Teplizumab was approved for medical use in the United States in November 2022.

+In November 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Teizeild, intended for the treatment of type 1 diabetes.
+The applicant for this medicinal product is Sanofi Winthrop Industrie.
+Teplizumab was authorized for medical use in the European Union in January 2026.

 Research

 Teplizumab has been used in clinical trials with the aim of protecting the remaining β-cells in people newly diagnosed with type 1 diabetes.
 Immunomodulatory agents such as anti-CD3-antibodies may restore normal glucose control if provided in very early stages of the disease, such as stage 2 T1DM, when there are still enough beta cells to maintain euglycemia.

 Teplizumab has been evaluated for treatment of renal allograft rejection, for induction therapy in islet transplant recipients, and for psoriatic arthritis.

 A phase II study showed that teplizumab could delay the development of diabetes in family members of type 1 diabetics showing signs of progression towards diabetes by about two years after a single treatment, renewing interest in its use as a preventive rather than therapeutic treatment in high-risk patients.

 A systematic review and meta-analysis, published in 2024, found that use of teplizumab is associated with better preservation of circulating C-peptide levels.